Skip to main content

 :resource_current_state_load_bypassed

-A resource’s current state was not loaded because the resource does not support why-run mode.
+A resource’s current state wasn’t loaded because the resource doesn’t support why-run mode.

 :resource_bypassed

-A resource action was skipped because the resource does not support why-run mode.
+A resource action was skipped because the resource doesn’t support why-run mode.

 :resource_update_applied